Q8OSINT/Q8OSINT/Readme.md

-Copyright ©2021.
+Copyright &copy; 2021.
 The Regents of KuwaitHackers LLC.
 (Regents).
 All Rights Reserved.
 Permission to use, copy, modify, and distribute this software and its documentation for educational, research, and not-for-profit purposes, without fee and without a signed licensing agreement, is hereby granted, provided that the above copyright notice, this paragraph and the following two paragraphs appear in all copies, modifications, and distributions.
-Contact KuwaitHackers LLC., Alawadhi Tower2 M1, Ahmad Al Jaber Street, Sharq, Kuwait City, State of Kuwait, +965 99 88 71 80, info@hackers.com.kw, http://kuwaithackers.com for commercial licensing opportunities.
+Contact `KuwaitHackers LLC., Alawadhi Tower2 M1, Ahmad Al Jaber Street, Sharq, Kuwait City, State of Kuwait, +965 99 88 71 80, info@hackers.com.kw, http://kuwaithackers.com` for commercial licensing opportunities.

 IN NO EVENT SHALL REGENTS BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF REGENTS HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.